-6.1.3.1 Common access control SFP (FDP_ACC.1-cac)
+6.1.3.1 Common access control SFP (FDP\ACC.1-cac)

-The TSF shall enforce the Common Access Control SFP in Table 28 on the list of users as subjects, objects, and operations among subjects and objects covered by the Common Access Control SFP in Table 28.
+The TSF shall enforce the Common Access Control SFP in Table 25 on the list of users as subjects, objects, and operations among subjects and objects covered by the Common Access Control SFP in Table 25.

-Object Operation(s) Subject Access control rules [PP2600.2] section D.FUNC Modify, Delete U.NORMAL For stored copy and print jobs in Job Storage with the Job PIN attribute set: From the Control Panel, subjects must be the job owner or know the Job PIN or have the appropriate non-fax Job Storage permission in their Permission Set to delete the job; otherwise, delete access is denied.
+Object Operation(s) Subject Access control rules [PP2600.2] section D.FUNC Modify, Delete U.NORMAL For print jobs in Job Storage with the Job PIN attribute set: From the Control Panel, subjects must be the job owner or know the Job PIN or have the appropriate Job Storage permission in their Permission Set to delete the job; otherwise, delete access is denied.
 D.FUNC for Stored Jobs cannot be modified by any user, including U.ADMINISTRATOR.
-Common For encrypted stored print jobs: From the Control Panel, subjects must know the job's Job Encryption Password or have the appropriate non-fax Job Storage permission in their Permission Set to delete D.FUNC; otherwise, delete access is denied.
-For Receive Fax jobs: Subjects must have the appropriate permission in their Permission Set to delete D.FUNC; otherwise, delete access is denied.
-Modify access is denied to all subjects.
-For Fax Polling Receive jobs: The subject performing the polling fax function can delete the received object's D.FUNC (i.e., the TOE automatically deletes the job at the end of the function); otherwise, delete access is denied.
-Modify access is denied to all subjects.
-D.DOC Delete U.NORMAL For stored copy and print jobs in Job Storage with the Job PIN attribute set: From the Control Panel, subjects must be the job owner or know the Job PIN or have the appropriate non-fax Job Storage permission in their Permission Set to delete the job; otherwise, delete access is denied.
-Common For encrypted stored print jobs: From the Control Panel, subjects must know the job's Job Encryption Password or have the appropriate non-fax Job Storage permission in their Permission Set to delete D.DOC; otherwise, delete access is denied.
+Common For encrypted stored print jobs: From the Control Panel, subjects must know the job's Job Encryption Password or have the appropriate Job Storage permission in their Permission Set to delete D.FUNC; otherwise, delete access is denied.
+D.DOC Delete U.NORMAL For print jobs in Job Storage with the Job PIN attribute set: From the Control Panel, subjects must be the job owner or know the Job PIN or have the appropriate Job Storage permission in their Permission Set to delete the job; otherwise, delete access is denied.
+Common For encrypted stored print jobs: From the Control Panel, subjects must know the job's Job Encryption Password or have the appropriate Job Storage permission in their Permission Set to delete D.DOC; otherwise, delete access is denied.
+D.DOC+DSR Read U.NORMAL For print jobs in Job Storage with the Job PIN DSR, D.DOC+PRT attribute set: Subjects must be the job owner or know the Job PIN to read the object; otherwise, read access is denied.
+PRT For encrypted stored print jobs: Subjects must know the job's Job Encryption Password to read the object, otherwise, read access is denied.